pattonsgirl/Fall2021-CEG2350/Labs/Lab02/README.md

 1. In the `ubuntu` user's `home` directory, make a file with `sudo` named `sudowho.txt`
 2. What are the permissions of this file?
-3. Without modifying the permissions fo the file, edit the file and add some text.
+3. Without modifying the permissions of the file, edit the file and add some text.

 ## Part 7 - `git` and GitHub